murkl/d2launcher/README.md

 # d2launcher

-First of all I would like to thank the Median XL team for this great work!
+*First of all I would like to thank the Median XL team for the great work!*

-This little shell script downloads the latest Median XL mod from https://www.median-xl.com and save this file locally.
+This little zenity shell script downloads the latest Median XL mod from https://www.median-xl.com and save this file locally.
 You can simple patch your Diablo II with this script.
 Also includes Sven's glide wrapper from http://www.svenswrapper.de.

 ## Features
 * Starts Diablo II